Shrewsbury Town Youth 0

 Football League Youth Alliance (North West Conference)

-Shrewsbury T. Youth
+Shrewsbury Youth

 0 - 2